UCR-CS-Ed-team/PBA-Offline/README.md

 ### 0. Downloading zyBooks logfiles

-For PBA to analyze submissions for an assignment, you need a logfile of student submissions in `.csv` format for that assignment.
+For PBA to generate metrics for an assignment, you need a logfile of student submissions in `.csv` format for that assignment.
 To get this, follow the GIF below:

 ![Downloading zyBooks logfile GIF](.github/zybooks-download-logfile.gif)